RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/bluetooth/api/mesh/models.rst

 Model specification models
 **************************

-In addition to the foundation models defined in the Bluetooth mesh specification, the Bluetooth Mesh Model Specification defines several models, some of which are implemented in Zephyr:
+In addition to the foundation models defined in the Bluetooth Mesh specification, the Bluetooth Mesh Model Specification defines several models, some of which are implemented in Zephyr:

 .. toctree::